Welcome

 This article has covered the following key knowledge points:

-• IHT on the death estate must generally be paid before the grant of representation is issued.
+• IHT on the death estate must generally be paid before the grant of representation is issued; this applies to the full IHT on non‑instalment assets and the first instalment on instalment assets.

-• The Direct Payment Scheme allows PRs to pay IHT directly from the deceased’s bank or building society accounts.
+• The Direct Payment Scheme allows PRs to pay IHT directly from the deceased’s bank/building society accounts using IHT423; National Savings may also pay IHT direct in appropriate cases.

-• If the estate lacks sufficient liquid assets, PRs may use loans from beneficiaries or banks, or access funds from life insurance policies written in trust.
+• If the estate lacks sufficient liquid assets, PRs may use loans from beneficiaries or banks; interest and fees reduce residue and should be managed carefully.

-• Some assets (land, businesses, certain shares) qualify for payment of IHT by instalments; only the first instalment is due before the grant.
+• Some assets (land, businesses, controlling shareholdings, some unquoted shares) qualify for payment of IHT by instalments; only the first instalment is due before the grant, with interest accruing thereafter.

 Key Terms and Concepts